Tuesday, March 31, 2026

 Software requirement: Rhino 8

-Online course fees for each course: EUR 295 (+VAT).
+Online course fees: EUR 295 (+VAT).
 Full-time students and university teachers receive a 50% discount (proof of status required).
 Please note that we will confirm your seat after your payment has cleared.

 Maximum number of participants for each course: 25.
 If there is no quorum, the course will be canceled 15 days before.